Pumpkin Spice and All Things Nice: How to Spend Autumn in Newcastle

 Want something a little different?
 Black Sheep Coffee are introducing seasonal newcomers including pumpkin spice matcha and apple crumble matcha – both of which can be served hot or cold!

-But if it’s that spiced autumnal scent you’re after, then head to Lush inside Eldon Square to sniff out their range of ghastly goodies.
-From Pumpkin Pie soap to a Frankenstein bath bomb that’s both fruity and frightening, you’ll feel great – not ghoulish! – with a shopping trip here.
+But if it’s that spiced autumnal scent you’re after, then head to Lush inside Eldon Square to sniff out their range of seasonal goodies.
+From pumpkin bath bombs and bubble bars to body sprays, candles and face masks, they're fully embracing pumpkin spice season

-Leazes Park, Newcastle upon Tyne, in early October 2018, Photo by Peter Scott via Wikimedia Commons (CC BY-SA 4.0)
+Leazes Park, Newcastle upon Tyne, in early October / Photo by Peter Scott via Wikimedia Commons / Free to use under CC BY-SA 4.0

 Take a walk through the city’s parks